toastnjamz/palindrome/README.md

 # palindrome
-c++ program determines whether user input is a palindrome
+c++ program determines whether user input is a palindrome.